Skip to Main Content

 • Wide range of term lengths.
 U.S. Bank auto loans have six repayment term options, ranging from 12 to 72 months.
 This gives drivers more flexibility in their monthly payment.

 • Discounts for U.S. Bank customers.
-U.S. Bank offers a 0.5 percent rate discount to those who set up automatic payments from a U.S. Bank checking account — a small percentage that can save a lot of money over time.
+U.S. Bank offers up to a 0.20 percent rate discount to those who enroll in U.S. Bank Smart Rewards checking account.

 • Preapproval without vehicle information.
-Even if you’re still shopping around for your specific vehicle, you can get preapproved for a U.S. Bank auto loan.
-Once you’ve decided on a car, you can finalize your loan at a U.S. Bank branch.
+You can get preapproved for a U.S. Bank auto loan while still shopping for a vehicle.
+Once you decide on a car, you can finalize your loan at a U.S. Bank branch.

 What we don't like